Anthony-Nolan/Atlas/Nova.SearchAlgorithm.Test.Validation/ValidationTests/Features/ValidationREADME.md

 These defaults include:

 - Donor Type = `Adult`
-    - Both the expected matching donor, and search type defalt to `Adult`
+    - Both the expected matching donor, and search type default to `Adult`
 - Donor Registry = `Anthony Nolan`
     - Expected matching donors will be in the AN registry by default, and the default search will run against this registry only
 - Typing Resolution = `TGS`